 I know that the work I’ve done as a fellow will have a tremendous impact on hundreds of thousands of kids, especially those who need it the most, like students of color and students living in poverty.
 I’ve also learned a lot about myself and the ed policy landscape in Washington, D.C., and the country.
 I could not be more grateful for the opportunity.
 The PPF will help me to navigate the policy world and use my influence to make a difference.
 I will be more prepared and equipped to serve others, and create policies that are the most beneficial for all key stakeholders.

-Anyone interested in helping kids at the policy level should apply to the PPF.
+Anyone interested in helping kids at the policy level should consider this opportunity.
 The host organizations offered are world-class and will give you the chance to make the difference in the lives of countless students.

 LEE and all of its workshops and fellowships have truly guided me at every step of my career since joining the corps.
 LEE has fed and nurtured my interest in politics, advocacy, and public policy — all with the backdrop of ending educational inequity.
 It has anchored me in making sure that my time and talents will always be used to ensure that my students — and all of the students that come after them — will have passionate people advocating for them, from the classroom to the White House.